EnhancedAthlete/EA-WP-AWS-SNS-Client-REST-Endpoint/README.md

 We have an internal logging setup that boils down to this, but isn't yet worth publishing.

+### WordPress Plugin Directory

+The WordPress Plugin Directory does not accept ["framework plugins or library plugins"](https://developer.wordpress.org/plugins/wordpress-org/plugin-developer-faq/#are-there-plugins-you-dont-accept).
+If submitting a plugin to the directory with this code, please be considerate and namespace the SNS code so others can use it in their plugins too without class name conflicts.

 ## Test

 Run `composer install` to install [WP Mock](https://github.com/10up/wp_mock) and [PHP Unit](https://github.com/sebastianbergmann/phpunit) dependencies.